Upgrade to Docker¶

 You are using a PostgreSQL database in the existing installation.

-That existing Linux installs followed the instructions in the previous releases, with the openrem-function format that changed in the 0.9.1 release (Ubuntu installs that followed install_linux).
+That existing Linux installs followed the instructions in the previous releases, with the openrem-function format that changed in the 0.9.1 release (Systemd service names in Ubuntu installs).

 If not you will need to adapt the instructions as necessary.